Firearm Safety

 Proper firearm storage saves lives.
 Each year, hundreds of accidental shootings and firearm-related tragedies occur in the home—many involving children or unauthorized users.
 By storing firearms safely and securely, you reduce the risk of accidents, theft, and misuse.

-Best practice for fire storage
+Best practice for firearm storage

 Store firearms unloaded and locked